-- \ To make the students to gain the knowledge on quality of concrete, durability aspects and causes of deterioration. - \ To understand the assessment procedure of distressed structures, repairing of structures. - \ To understand the demolition procedures for damaged structures.
+- To gain the knowledge on quality of concrete, durability aspects and causes of deterioration. - To understand the assessment procedure of distressed structures, repairing of structures. - To understand the demolition procedures for damaged structures.

-UNIT - I: MAINTENANCE AND REPAIR STRATEGIES
+UNIT -I: MAINTENANCE AND REPAIR STRATEGIES

-Maintenance - repair and rehabilitation - Facets of Maintenance - Importance of Maintenance - Various aspects of Inspection - Assessment procedure for evaluating a damaged structure - Structural audit -Causes of deterioration - Diagnosis of causes and preventive measures.
+Maintenance - repair and rehabilitation - Facets of Maintenance - Importance of Maintenance - Various aspects of Inspection - Assessment procedure for evaluating a damaged structure - Structural audit - Causes of deterioration - Diagnosis of causes and preventive measures.

-UNIT - II: SERVICEABILITY AND DURABILITY OF CONCRETE
+UNIT - II: SERVICEABILITY AND DURABILITY OF (9 Periods) CONCRETE